 A few months ago I climbed into a Cessna to begin my journey of flying small planes again.
-What I noticed is the instructor zipped through the preflight, and configured the plane by memory.
+What I noticed is the instructor zipped through the pre-flight, and configured the plane by memory.
 Then I read the checklist.
 But his actions were quick and precise because he’d flown many hours in this plane.

 Time and experience will enable you to know what needs to be done, too.
 But checklists are called just that – “check” list – because you are to confirm the items have been completed.
 It doesn’t matter how many hours you have in the plane, there is no excuse not to follow procedures.
-Which brought me to this discussion with my favorite private pilot – How to manage normal procedures.
+Which brought me to this discussion with my favourite private pilot – How to manage normal procedures.